 If the average inflation rate is rounded down to 4 perent, then the interest rate should be 5 percent.
-If you look at the July 9, 2021, Monetary Policy Report version of the "Taylor rule,"

-and plug in an inflation rate over the past four quarters of 4%, the gap between GDP and its potential of about -2%, a target inflation rate of 2%, an equilibrium interest rate of 1%, you get a federal funds rate of 5%.
+If you look at the July 9, 2021, Monetary Policy Report version of the "Taylor rule," and plug in an inflation rate over the past four quarters of 4%, the gap between GDP and its potential of about -2%, a target inflation rate of 2%, an equilibrium interest rate of 1%, you get a federal funds rate of 5%.
 Recall that this assumes an equilibrium interest rate of 1% rather than 2%.
 These calculations use an average inflation rate over 4 quarters, consistent with a form of "average inflation targeting".

-Even is the inflation rate falls sharply to to 2% by the end of 2022, and output equals potential, the federal funds rate should be about 3%, so the Fed is still behind.
+If the inflation rate falls to 2% by end 2022, and output equals potential, the federal funds rate should be about 3%, so the Fed is still behind.